Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

-{\bf (Soundness)} Again, we will prove our soundness by contrapositive.
-Suppose that there exists a network $N$ of cost $\rho < (1 + \beta)B^*$ where $\beta = \frac{\varepsilon}{10592d}$ that satisfies all the demand pairs.
-We will also assume without loss of generality that the network $N$ is a \emph{minimal} solution, i.e., that if we remove any edge from $N$, then at least one demand pair must be unsatisfied.
+We proceed to prove the soundness.
+Again, we will prove our soundness by contrapositive.
+Suppose that there exists a network $\big(V(G'),N\big)$ of cost $\rho < (1 + \beta)B^*$ where $\beta = \frac{\varepsilon}{11840d}$ that satisfies all the demand pairs.
+We will also assume without loss of generality that the edge set $N$ is \emph{inclusion-wise minimal}, i.e., that if we remove any edge from $N$, then at least one demand pair must be unsatisfied.

-Since our underlying graph and the demand pairs are exactly the same as those from~\autoref{sec:bidsn-w[1]}, the restriction of $N$ into each gadget must again satisfy the ``in-out'' property (similar to \autoref{lem:in-out-vertical-general}, \autoref{lem:in-out-horizontal-general} and \autoref{lem:in-out-main-general}) as stated below:
+Since our underlying graph and the demand pairs are exactly the same as those from~\autoref{sec:bidsn-w[1]}, the restriction of $N$ into each gadget must again satisfy the in-out property (similar to \autoref{lem:in-out-vertical-general}, \autoref{lem:in-out-horizontal-general}, and \autoref{lem:in-out-main-general}) as stated below:

-\begin{lem} For any $j\in [\ell], i\in N'_{H}(j)$ the edges of $N$ which have both end-points in the vertical secondary gadget $VS_{i,j}$ satisfies the ``in-out'' property.
-Hence, $VS_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}
+\begin{lem} For any $j\in [\ell], i\in N'_{H}(j)$ the edges of $N$ which have both end-points in the horizontal secondary gadget $\VS_{i,j}$ satisfy the in-out property.
+Hence, $\VS_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}

-\begin{lem} For any $i\in [\ell], j\in N'_{H}(i)$ the edges of $N$ which have both end-points in the horizontal secondary gadget $HS_{i,j}$ satisfies the ``in-out'' property.
-Hence, $HS_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}
+\begin{lem} For any $i\in [\ell], j\in N'_{H}(i)$ the edges of $N$ which have both end-points in the vertical secondary gadget $\HS_{i,j}$ satisfy the in-out property.
+Hence, $\HS_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}

-\begin{lem} For every $i,j$ such that $i-j\in E^*_H$ the edges of $N$ which have both end-points the main gadget $M_{i,j}$ satisfies the ``in-out'' property.
-Hence, $M_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}
+\begin{lem} For every $i,j$ such that $ij\in E^*_H$ the edges of $N$ which have both end-points in the main gadget $\M_{i,j}$ satisfy the in-out property.
+Hence, $\M_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}

 We say that a gadget is \emph{tight} if $N$ restricted to the gadget has cost exactly $B$.
-Recall that the first step of the proof of the NO case in \autoref{thm:lb-biDSN} was to observe that every gadget must be tight; this was true because the value $M$ over there was set so large that even an excess of $B$ was already more than the total cost of all red edges.
-However, this is not true in our modified construction anymore as we choose $M = 5$.
+Recall that the first step of the proof of the reverse direction\footnote{If the instance $(G^*,\mathcal{D})$ of \bidsn has a solution of weight $\leq B^*$ then the instance $(G,H)$ of \csi has a solution} of \autoref{thm:lb-biDSN} was to observe that every gadget must be tight; this was true because the value $M$ over there was set so large that even an excess of $B$ was already more than the total cost of all red edges.
+However, this is not true in our modified construction anymore as we choose $M = 13$.
 Fortunately for us, we will still be able to show that all but a small fraction of the gadgets are tight.